Gabriele Ferzetti

 Ferzetti's first leading role was in the film Lo Zappatore (1950).
-He portrayed Puccini twice in the films Puccini (1953) and Casa Ricordi (1954).
+He portrayed Puccini twice in the films Puccini (1953) and House of Ricordi (1954).
 He made his international breakthrough in Michelangelo Antonioni's controversial L'Avventura (1960) as a restless playboy.
 After a series of romantic performances, he acquired a reputation in Italy as an elegant, debonair, and somewhat aristocratic looking leading man.

 Ferzetti starred as Lot in John Huston's biblical epic, The Bible: In the Beginning...
 (1966), and played railroad baron Morton in Sergio Leone's Once Upon a Time in the West (1968).
 Perhaps his best known role, internationally, was in the James Bond movie On Her Majesty's Secret Service (1969) as Marc Ange Draco, although his voice was dubbed by British actor David de Keyser.
 He was perhaps best known to non-mainstream audiences for his role as the psychiatrist, Hans, in Liliana Cavani's The Night Porter (1974).
 In the 1970s, he appeared in a significant number of crime films, often as an inspector.

 He appeared in Julia and Julia, opposite Laurence Olivier in Inchon (1982), and the cult film, First Action Hero.
 Later in his career, he played the role of Nono in the TV series Une famille formidable, while also appearing in Luca Guadagnino's 2009 film I Am Love.

-Biography

 Early life

 Ferzetti was born as Pasquale Ferzetti in Rome, Italy on 17 March 1925.
 He studied at the Accademia d'Arte Drammatica in Rome, but was expelled.